narner/OpenFrameworks-and-AudioKit-HelloWorld/README.md

 Go to your `ofApp.h` file and add the import statement below:
 `#import "OF_AK_HelloWorldDebug-Swift.h`

+NOTE: Occasionally, this may not display the full-text of the `Swift.h` file, and may display as `$(SWIFT_MODULE_NAME)-Swift.h`.
+This appears to be a bug in Xcode.

 Build your project again to make sure that you've sucesfully imported this file.
 If you get an error, you probably forgot to build after you created your `OscillatorInstrument.swift` file.

-If you imported `mySwift.h` succesfully, then you're ready to create your oscillator!
-Go to ` OscillatorInstrument.swift`, and import AudioKit by adding the line below under `import Foundation`:
+Go to `OscillatorInstrument.swift`, and import AudioKit by adding the line below under `import Foundation`:
 `import AudioKit`

 Add the code below to create a simple oscillator instrument, as well as functions for turning it